Raising a Serious Concern in the Public Interest

 In some cases you may need to provide a statement, or there may be a legal obligation to reveal the discloser’s identity.
 If this happens, we will make every effort to inform you in advance and protect you from any victimisation or harassment.

-If you report your concerns publicly before reporting (for example, to the media or on social media), in most cases you will lose your whistleblowing rights.
+If you report your concerns publicly before reporting (for example, to the media or on social media), in most cases you will lose your rights to protection under the law.